kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Teammate_Approval.md

 ### Task 2 - Configure the Intune Administrator role to require approval

-In this exercise, Holly will enable the PIM-Intune-Administrators group to be eligible for the Intune admin role.
-However, not only will Holly make the group eligible for the role, but she will also make its members approvers of the role requests.
-Holly will then configure the role so that PIM notifies her of all approvals for this role.

-As in the prior PIM exercise involving the Helpdesk admin role, Holly is trusting that Alex and Joni won't activate the Intune admin role unless they're required to do so.
-Therefore, Holly will only require that Alex and Joni provide a justification whenever they must activate the role.
-In addition, Holly wants to configure the role so that Alex and Joni can approve each other's request for role activation.
-Holly simply wants to be notified whenever either user approves a request from the other.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.

 2. In your browser, you should still have the **Microsoft Entra admin center** open from the prior task.
 In the left-hand navigation pane, under the **Identity Governance** section, select **Privileged Identity Management**.